Monthly Archives: June 2011

 Little wedges of precooked polenta add immense charm to this simple vegetable dish.
 The flavor and texture of polenta is somehow so compatible with tender leafy greens.

-This bright yellow rice dish, made with aromatic Basmati rice and sweet seasonings, is a perfect companion to curried vegetable dishes.
+This rice dish, made with aromatic brown Basmati rice, fresh apple, dried fruits, and sweet seasonings, is a perfect companion to curried vegetable dishes.
+It gets its bright yellow color from saffron, but you can substitute turmeric for a similar effect.